akavity/wildberries/readme.md

 * Test 12.
 Add product to basket.
 * Test 13.
 Select frequently asked question.
 * Test 14.
 Check information about refund and payment methods.
+* Test 15.
+Search for a question in FAQ.

 ## Technologies: